Azure/aks-rdma-infiniband/website/docs/configurations/02-gpu-operator.md

   --version v24.9.2
 ```

-### GPUDirect RDMA
+## Usage of GPUDirect RDMA

 Once GPU Operator and its operands are installed, configure pods to claim both GPUs and InfiniBand resources created from one of the [device plugins managed via Network Operator](network-operator#nicclusterpolicy).

+### 1. SR-IOV Device Plugin

-Below is an example for a GPUDirect RDMA workload using [SR-IOV Device Plugin](network-operator#sr-iov-device-plugin):
+Here is an example for a GPUDirect RDMA workload using [SR-IOV Device Plugin](network-operator#1-sr-iov-device-plugin):

 ```yaml
 ---